AXP-OS/axpos-org/content/docs/developer/copysnippets/test_community.md

         - [ ] re-flash the latest unstable from that same latest unstable again was successful _(why: this test checks if the OTA process is not broken in the latest unstable)_
 - [ ] **Developer options**: `OEM unlock` option is **NOT** shown in developer options
 - **Call recording option**: follow the [guide](https://axpos.org/r) to find & enable it
-    - [ ] it must be possible to set & unset the toggle
+    - [ ] it must be possible to set & unset the toggle (`enable it -> move out of developer screen -> and open it again`: _is the toggle still enabled? if so, then you can toggle it off again and tick the box: ✅_ )
     - [ ] if possible: test the call recording
 - **locking the bootloader**: on supported devices (see the [device page](https://axpos.org/devices))
     - [ ] re-lock the device or ensure it still boots when in locked state